suleymanarslan/notebook/quotes/english.md

   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> People are not disturbed by things, but by the views they take of them.
+―  Epictetus

 > Strength is not born from strength.
 Strength can be born only from weakness.
 So be glad of your weaknesses now, they are the beginnings of your strength.
 ―  Claire Weekes